DoctorWkt/CSCvon8/Docs/cas_assembler.md

 If the instruction is not the pseudo-op EQU, then the label is set to the value of the Program Counter (PC) for this line of code.

+The assembler supports relative forward and backward labels, which do not pollute the global namespace.
+These are numeric labels like _1:_, _2:_, _3:_ etc. In an instruction, the label _1f_ jumps forward to the nearest _1:_ label; the label _2b_ jumps backwards to the nearest _2:_ label.

 ## Instructions